 - representation in the Court of Appeal in appeals against the Upper Tribunal; and

-Desmond accepts instructions to provide written opinions on social security benefits in complex family law proceedings, particularly those involving EU migrants.
-His written opinion on the income and capital rules for means-tested benefits was described as "very helpful" by the Immigration and Asylum Upper Tribunal in Yarce (adequate maintenance: benefits)Colombia UKUT 425 (IAC) on the proper approach to be taken.
+Desmond has provided written opinions in complex family law proceedings, particularly those involving EU migrants.
+His written opinion in an immigration matter was described as "very helpful" in Yarce (adequate maintenance: benefits)Colombia UKUT 425 (IAC).

-R (Sanneh) v Secretary for State for Work and Pensions & Anor EWHC 793 (Admin) (10 April 2013) - Test case on whether a 'Zambrano carer' who has been denied access to mainstream welfare benefits should, as a matter of EU law, be provided with interim relief, pending the outcome of her substantive welfare benefit appeal.
+R (Sanneh) v Secretary for State for Work and Pensions & Anor EWHC 793 (Admin) (junior counsel) - Test case on whether a 'Zambrano carer' who has been denied access to mainstream welfare benefits should, as a matter of EU law, be provided with interim relief, pending the outcome of her substantive welfare benefit appeal.

-Burnip v Birmingham City Council & Anor EWCA Civ 629 (15 May 2012) - Test case on whether a failure of the housing benefit rules to differentiate between the disabled and able-bodied amounted to a breach of article 14 of the ECHR under the Thlimmenos principle.
-The judgment was described in the 'Welfare Rights Bulletin' as "a rare, important, and very welcome victory for a discrimination argument in a social security context" (WRB 228 June 2012).
+Burnip v Birmingham City Council & Anor EWCA Civ 629 (junior counsel) - Test case on whether a failure of the housing benefit rules to differentiate between the disabled and able-bodied amounted to a breach of article 14 of the ECHR under the Thlimmenos principle.

 RM v Secretary of State for Work and Pensions (SF) UKUT 220 (AAC), AACR 8 (1 July 2010) - Human rights - funeral payment - whether statutory scheme discriminatory contrary to Article 14 of the Convention in the case of an orthodox Jewish funeral.

-PB v Secretary of State for Work and Pensions (SPC) UKUT 0069 (AAC) (10.2.14) - State Pension Credit - Housing Costs - Whether capping of entitlement to help with mortgage interest not in breach of Human Rights Act 1998.
+PB v Secretary of State for Work and Pensions (SPC) UKUT 0069 (AAC) - State Pension Credit - Housing Costs - Whether capping of entitlement to help with mortgage interest at £100,000 in breach of artice 14 ECHR based on age.

-Wirral Metropolitan Borough Council v Salisbury Independent Living Ltd EWCA Civ 84 (09 February 2012) - Whether a landlord has a right of appeal against a housing benefit decision as a "person affected" where it has lost contact with the tenant or the tenant has died.
+Wirral Metropolitan Borough Council v Salisbury Independent Living Ltd EWCA Civ 84 (junior counse) - Whether a landlord has a right of appeal against a housing benefit decision as a "person affected" where it has lost contact with the tenant or the tenant has died.

-Sandhu v Secretary of State for Work and Pensions EWCA Civ 962 (10 June 2010) - Disability Living Allowance - Higher rate of the mobility component for a claimant who could only walk with the aid of crutches - Court's power to re-make a decision.
-The Department of Work and Pensions has issued new guidance (Memo DMG 47/10) in light of the case, reminding decision-makers to take into account the case-law on the use of crutches and 'weight bearing'.
+Sandhu v Secretary of State for Work and Pensions EWCA Civ 962 - Disability Living Allowance - Higher rate of the mobility component for a claimant who could only walk with the aid of crutches - see Memo DMG 47/10.

 Desmond is a contributor to Housing Law Handbook, (Cottle ed, 2009, 1st ed) and Macdonald's Immigration Law and Practice (Macdonald and Toal, 2010, 8th ed).
 He is a co-author of the annual housing benefit update in Legal Action and has written articles for the Adviser.
 He was the Digest Editor of the Journal of Social Security Law (Sweet and Maxwell) for ten years (between 2001-2012).
 Desmond is the co-author of the Housing Benefit Update published in the Legal Action Group magazine.
 Click here to view updates.